Supremesource/MarketSim/README.md

 needs to get final polish, in terms of:

 - more dynamic spread options
-- better psychology
+- better psychology ** optional **
-- add run tempeates/
-,random run(dynamic)
-,downtrend
-,uptrend
-- fix open interest
+- make code more readable
-- add writes into external files
+- add liquidity factors
-‹- will need to add triples instead of normal tuples and different evaluation, processing in the code.
+-- such as liquidations, leverage etc.

+- generaly optimize
 - optimize performance (now there is too much unnecessary overwriting)

 # User manual
 !
 Do not forget to specify runSettings in /Settings !

+have fun!
 ![Alt Text](https://www.thisiscolossal.com/wp-content/uploads/2014/03/120430.gif)